Rwandan Revolution: Colonisation

 The Berlin Conference of 1884 assigned the territory to Germany, with imprecise boundaries.
 When Gustav Adolf von Götzen explored the country ten years later, he discovered that the Kingdom of Rwanda included a fertile region east of Lake Kivu.
 Germany wanted this region, which was also claimed by Leopold II as part of his own Congo Free State (annexed by Belgium to form the Belgian Congo in 1908).
 To justify its claim, Germany began a policy of ruling through the Rwandan monarchy and supporting Tutsi chiefs; this system allowed colonisation with few European troops.
 Yuhi V Musinga, who emerged as king after a succession crisis following the death of his father Rwabugiri and a struggle with Belgian troops, welcomed the Germans and used them to consolidate his power.
 The territory became the western border of German East Africa.
 German rule allowed Rwabugiri's centralisation policy to continue, and the rift between Tutsi and Hutu deepened.
+Resistance against this development such as Ndungutse's rebellion were violently crushed, furthering resentment especially in the north.

 Belgian forces took control of Rwanda and Burundi during World War I, and the country came under Belgian control in a 1919 League of Nations mandate, named Ruanda-Urundi.
 Although Belgium initially continued the German method of government through the monarchy, in 1926, it began a policy of direct colonial rule in line with the norm in the Congo.
 Reforms included simplifying the complex three-chieftain system, so one chief (usually Tutsi) instead of three (typically split between Tutsi and Hutu) ruled a local area.
 Belgian reforms also extended uburetwa (forced labour by Hutus for Tutsi chiefs) to individuals, not just communities, and to regions not previously covered by the system.
 Tutsi chiefs began a process of land reform with Belgian support; grazing areas traditionally controlled by Hutu collectives were seized by Tutsi and privatised with minimal compensation.

-Beginning in the late 1920s, the role of the Catholic Church grew.
+Beginning in the late 1920s, the role of the Catholic Church grew (see Catholic Church in colonial Rwanda).
 This was encouraged by the Belgian government, since the priests knew the country well and facilitated its administration.
 Many Rwandans (including elite Tutsi) converted, since Catholicism was an increasing prerequisite for social advancement.
 King Musinga refused to convert, and in 1931 he was deposed by the Belgian administration; his eldest son, Mutara III Rudahigwa, succeeded him and eventually became Rwanda's first Christian king.
 During the 1930s the Belgians introduced large-scale projects in education, health, public works and agricultural supervision, including new crops and agricultural techniques to improve food supply.
 Though Rwanda was modernised the Tutsis remained in power, leaving the Hutu disenfranchised and subject to large-scale forced labour.
 In 1935 Belgium introduced identity cards, labelling an individual as Tutsi, Hutu, Twa or Naturalised.
 Although wealthy Hutu had previously been able to become honorary Tutsi, the identity cards ended further social mobility.